 World Poetry Day Resources from Teachstarter

-This Poetry Day resource from Teachstarter includes fun things like several posters, including the "Onomatopoeia Man" poster, and worksheets on acrostic poems, shape poems, haikus, limericks, odes, and autobiographies.
+Teachstarter offers a wealth of poetry-related resources, including fun things like several posters, including the "Onomatopoeia Man" poster, and worksheets on acrostic poems, shape poems, haikus, limericks, odes, and autobiographies.

 Education World's Poetry Month Resources